Nik-L-Nip

-Nik-L-Nip is a brand of confectionery created by Vinny Cavallo in the early 20th century that comes in a variety of fruit flavors, marketed by Tootsie Roll Industries.
-The Nik-L-Nip brand name is a combination of the original cost (a nickel, $0.05) and the preferred method of opening wax bottles, which is to nip (bite) the top off.
+Nik-L-Nip is a brand of confectionery created by Vinny Cavallo in the early 20th century.
+It comes in a variety of fruit flavors, marketed by Tootsie Roll Industries.

+The Nik-L-Nip brand name is a combination of the original cost (a nickel, $0.05) and the candy's resemblance to miniatures of alcohol, known in some regions as "nips".
+The name may also come from a preferred method of opening the wax bottles, which is to nip (bite) the top off.
 It has a fruity-tasting liquid flavoring inside of it.
 Once the top of the small, bottle-shaped wax containers has been bitten off, one can drink the fruit-flavored syrup inside.
 Afterward the wax can be chewed like gum.
-The wax in Nik-L-Nip wax bottles is food-grade and non-toxic, although it is meant to be chewed and not swallowed.
+The wax in Nik-L-Nip wax bottles is food-grade and non-toxic, although it is meant to be chewed but not swallowed.